mnelson4/printmyblog/readme.txt

 Best Wishes Publishing for Print with WordPress!

 == Installation ==

+> ⚠️IMPORTANT: Please make sure that you back up your database before running Print My Blog just in case there is an unexpected issue.

 1. Upload the plugin files to the `/wp-content/plugins/print-my-blog` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.